André Wlodarczyk: Metainformation in language

 He is the author of a new linguistic theory disseminated under the acronym MIC (Meta-Informative Centering theory [6]).
 This theory has been proposed as a result of the generalization of research on the structure of Japanese utterances.
 Simultaneously – as an extension of the MIC theory - the foundations for a new theory of situation semantics (AS - Associative Semantics) for the description of natural languages have been laid as an original combination of semantics with pragmatics within the framework of general linguistics.

+Distributed Grammar

+In cooperation with Hélène Wlodarczyk, the MIC theory was expanded and disseminated under the name of the Distributed Grammar Program (DG), bringing together in a coherent framework the problems of both linguistic predication and the theory of utterances known as the theory of "information structure" (Information Structure).
+Combining the MIC theory with the theory of "Associative Semantics" (AS), A. Wlodarczyk & H. Wlodarczyk created a unified theory of the meaning of an utterance as a plexus of different types of information (such as meta-information, ortho-information and para-information), including issues known as "Argument Structure".

 Interactive Linguistics

 Methodological studies [7] relate to the modeling of various phenomena using concepts and tools, and above all, to an interactive process consisting of four cyclical stages: abstraction, formalization, simplification and verification in the context of computer science.
 Interactive Linguistics is a research method involving the use of computer tools belonging to the field of Knowledge Discovery in Databases (KDD).
 A. Wlodarczyk is a co-author (with Georges Sauvet) of the computer platform SEMANA which brings together dozens of algorithms for symbolic and statistical computations.